 - May not have a name where its use would constitute a criminal offense, according to the Company Registry.

-- May not have a name that is offensive or deemed contrary to the public interest, according to the Company Registry
+- The name must not be offensive or deemed contrary to the public interest, according to the Company Registry

 The following documents must be submitted to the company registry when incorporating a company: